 Except for Liberty University doctoral students, the U.S. Citizenship and Immigration Service does not require international students to enroll in summer classes.
 International students can remain at Liberty, work on campus, enroll in classes, or can travel elsewhere.

 Please note even during summer months you must comply with F-1 regulations.
-This means you may not work off-campus or study anywhere but Liberty unless you have prior authorization from your FSA that has been added to your I-20 form.
+This means you may not work off-campus or study anywhere but Liberty unless you have prior authorization from your Foreign Student Advisor that has been added to your I-20 form.

 You are eligible to work on-campus full time or more.
 Please go to our employment